realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

       - The "subclass" is also called a "derived class" and the "superclass" is also called a "base class"
       - Example:
       - ```OOP pseudo-code
-        open class Media {   // <-- the "base class" or "superclass", `open` means it can be subclasses (extended/inherited) String name
+        open class Media {   // <-- the "base class" or "superclass", `open` means it can be subclasses (extended/inherited)

-          open method Media(String name) { // <-- if no subclass overrides this method, it will be used as the default constructor this.name = name
-          }
+          // Note: there is no visible constructor, so the default constructor will be used -> Media(), which takes no parameters and does not initialize any variables.

           open method play() {
             print "Playing: " + this.name
           }
         }

-        class MP3 extends Media {   // <-- the "subclass" or "derived class"; it `extends` (inherits) from the superclass (Media).
+        open class MP3 extends Media {   // <-- the "subclass" or "derived class"; it `extends` (inherits) from the superclass (Media).
-            // NOTICE: No constructor is defined, so the default constructor in the superclass will be used (Media(String name))
+            // NOTICE: No constructor is defined, so the default constructor in the superclass will be used -> Media()

             override method play() {
                print "Playing MP3: " + this.name